School of Visual Arts New York (SVA), 1991, MFA

 Saccoccio’s painting has evolved since leaving the dense and linear environment of New York City, where she worked as a painter and attended graduate school at the School of Visual Arts.
-Spending the past eight years amidst the expansive beauty of Santa Barbara, with its subtle qualities of atmosphere and light, and its brilliant and earthy colors, has irreversibly changed her visual vocabulary.
-She is inspired by her surroundings, whether hiking in the foothills, walking on the beach, or just seeing the Channel Islands and the Pacific Ocean from her home.
+Eleven years amidst the expansive beauty of Santa Barbara – with its subtle qualities of light and atmosphere, and its brilliant and earthy colors – has irreversibly changed Saccoccio’s visual vocabulary.